 Spacely Sprockets was in competition with another company called Cogswell Cogs, headed by H.G.
 Cogswell.
 Fair business practices were a rare commodity between Mr. Cogswell and Mr. Spacely, and it routinely fell on the shoulders of George Jetson to execute some wild scheme thought up by Mr. Spacely to get the better of his business rival.
 Of course, things inevitably went wrong and it was George who took the fall.
 It was not uncommon to hear an upset Mr. Spacely yelling, “Jetsooooon!
 You’re fired!”
 In the end though, George always managed to grovel his way into keeping his job.

 Judy Jetson was a stereotypical teenage girl who loved clothes and music, and spent her time dreaming of the next boy she wanted to date.
 Elroy Jetson was the youngest member of the family.
-He was interested in the same things many six-year old boys are interested in — namely superheroes and space-age westerns, and having far-out adventures.
+He shared similar interests with most six-year old boys—namely superheroes and space-age westerns, and having far-out adventures.
 He also had a knack for working with computers and other technical gadgets.

 The show (at the time it was made) foreshadowed many of the things we take for granted in the modern age, like treadmills, cell phones and the internet.
 Surely the flying cars will get here soon; and having a moving walkway in every room could come in handy…